Know Your Rights with Debt Collectors

 How persistent are some debt collectors?
 They might call your home and tell your kids you’re going to jail.
 They could call your neighbors and use them to humiliate you into paying.
 In this modern communication era, some have even stooped to creating fake caller ID’s, using the name and number of a relative or local business.

-But all of that harassment can be easily stopped.
-You can shut them down by using the drop dead letter below and sending it to the collection agency by certified mail.
+But all of that harassment can be easily stopped by sending a letter to collection agencies.
+You can shut them down by using the sample letter below and sending it to the collection agency by certified mail.

 Date: (list date)